SolarSpec/OnePanelFig/README.md

 - [X] Format axes to standard
     - [X] Change aspect ratios to certain useful presets
 - [X] Find multiple open figures and update once one closes
-    - Could scrap update button is we can setup a listener for any new/deleted figs
+    - [ ] Could scrap update button if we can setup a listener for any new/deleted figs
-- [ ] Format styling
+- [X] Format styling
-- [ ] Filter and decimate either/or kinetics
+- [X] Save configuration of settings to some preset file to load later

 See the [open issues](https://github.com/SolarSpec/OnePanelFig/issues) for a full list of proposed features (and known issues).